danny00747/tfe-report/src/09_security.md

 ### Sensitive Data Exposure

-As the name implies, this security threat occurs when the web application does not adequately protect sensitive information like session tokens, emails, passwords, banking information, location, health data, or any other similar crucial data whose leak can be critical for the user.
+As the name implies, this security threat occurs when the web application does not adequately protect sensitive information like session tokens, emails, passwords, credit card information, location, health data, or any other similar crucial data whose leak can be critical for the customer.

    - **Precaution Taken Against Sensitive Data Exposure**

 First, I needed to determine what data the application collects that could be considered sensitive.
-After a thorough study on that matter, information like email addresses, phone numbers, personal address, and
-finally passwords should all be considered sensitive information.
+After a thorough study on that matter, information like email addresses, phone numbers, personal address, and passwords should all be considered sensitive information.
 One way to defend against attackers gaining access to sensitive data is through thorough review of the application code and environment.

-The following are some precautions to mitigate this attack :
+The following are some precautions that were taken to mitigate this attack :

-   1. **Passwords are using strong adaptive and salted hashing functions**.
+   1. **Passwords are hashed using strong adaptive and salted hashing functions**.

 ```{.java caption="Password Encoder"}